Previous Clubs: St Johnstone, Morton, Ayr United and Hamilton

 Ross got some invaluable experience when temporarily transferred to Musselburgh Athletic until summer 2012.
 An intelligent player who always looks to open up defences and controls the game from the centre of midfield.

 He featured in the pre-season friendlies at the start of the 2012-13 season.
-In 2013-14 he has really established himself as a first team player.
+In 2013-14 he has really established himself as a first team player and was awarded the 2013-14 Young Player of the year.